 Nearing retirement age

-Underestimating medical expenses: Too many people think they'll remain healthy throughout their retirement years.
-This often doesn't happen, and not planning for medical expenses can prove a costly mistake.
+Underestimating medical expenses: Too many people think they will remain healthy throughout their retirement years.
+That often doesn't happen, and not planning for medical expenses can prove a costly mistake.
 The Employee Benefits Research Institute estimated the vast majority of retirees should expect to pay from $231,000 to $287,000 in medical expenses during their retirement years.

-Underestimating their life spans: We are living longer today.
+Underestimating their lifespans: We are living longer today.
 That is good news.
-However, it also means that you'll want to save more money for retirement.
+However, it also means that you will want to save more money for retirement.
 Don't make the mistake of thinking that your retirement will be a relatively short one.
 If you leave work at age 66, you might have 30 years of retirement living to fund.

 Retiring too early: Full Social Security benefits kick in at age 66.The longer you put off retiring, though, the higher your annual benefits will be.
 If you can keep working, it makes financial sense to push off retirement as long as possible.